spiral/docs/readme.md

 	* - [IDE helper](modules/ide-helper.md)
 	* - [Cache Bridges](modules/cache.md)

-# I want to read code, not docs!
+# I want to read code (not docs)!
-If you wish to get more examples of framework functionality without digging into documentation, consider checking existed test suites:
+If you want to see more examples of this framework's functionality in the real world without digging into the documentation, you can check out these existing test suites:

 * [Framework, Http, Sessions, Validations](https://github.com/spiral/spiral/tree/develop/tests)
 * [Database and Query Builders](https://github.com/spiral/database/tree/master/tests/Database)